Weight Watchers Recipe of the Day: 0 Point Vegetable Soup for the Stovetop or Slow Cooker

 I love soup.

-And lots of soups, like this simple garden vegetable soup, work with the Weight Watchers Simply Filling Technique too.
+Many soups, including this simple garden vegetable soup, work with the Weight Watchers Simply Filling/No Count Technique too.

 But my favorite thing about soup is that it can help you lose weight and keep it off.